Last Updated on June 16, 2021

 Distance: 10 km

 Burnaby Lake Park Trail is a 10 kilometer heavily trafficked loop trail, along with several smaller side trails.
 The trail is well-groomed, has plenty of space, and is an extremely easy walk.
 The kids love the bird dock near the nature center.
-Burnaby lake is a wildlife sanctuary, so be prepared for signs warning you of the seasonal wildlife you could encounter, including bears.
+Burnaby Lake is a wildlife sanctuary, so be prepared for signs warning you of the seasonal wildlife you could encounter, including bears.

 Distance: Varies depending on route

-Family Friendly Hikes In Maple Ridge
+Kid Friendly Hikes In Maple Ridge

 Gold Creek Falls